The first 3 parts of this series can be found here:

 Vinegar (can be used as an effective weed killer)

 Cornmeal (can be applied to garden soil or turned into a juice and sprayed on crops.
-Cornmeal attracts fungi from the Trichoderma family, a good fungus which kills pest funguses)
+Cornmeal attracts fungi from the Trichoderma family, a good fungus that kills pest funguses)

 Plant Daisies Around Fruit Trees (daisies attract a certain kind of wasp which is the natural predator of the bagworm, a worm that is notorious for killing crop trees.
 This wasp also kills locusts, an added bonus)